Top Email Marketing Strategies For Dropshipping & eCommerce

-If you’re getting a lot of bounce backs, you may not be getting genuine emails from real-live human beings.
-Which means you might need to add some verification measures to your sign-up process.
+If you’re getting a lot of bounce backs, you may not be getting genuine emails from real live human beings.
+As a result, you might need to add some verification measures to your sign-up process.

 Users who subscribe to your emails will get a follow-up email requesting they reconfirm their interest in joining your mailing list.
 Double opt-in confirmation is the gold standard of email marketing because it produces a list of engaged audience members.
-This can lead to higher open and click through rates.
+This can lead to higher open and click-through rates (CTRs).

 If a double-opt solution seems too time consuming for you, consider using a secure CAPTCHA to prevent bots from registering using illegitimate addresses.

-Spam filters can be triggered by a number of reasons, but the result is always the same.
-Your beautifully designed dropshipping email gets lost in a folder and never seen by your customers.
+Spam filters can be triggered for a number of reasons, but the result is always the same: your beautifully designed dropshipping email gets lost in a folder and is never seen by your customers!

-Believe it or not, spam accounts for 45 percent of the emails sent worldwide.
-Which is why ISP (internet service provider) filters are constantly assessing the IP address of incoming emails and rating how trustworthy they are.
-This means it’s important to stay on the ISPs’ good side.
+Believe it or not, spam accounts for 45% of the emails sent worldwide.
+This is why ISP (internet service provider) filters are constantly assessing the IP address of incoming emails and rating how trustworthy they are.
+In other words, it’s super important to stay on the ISPs’ good side.